Office of Diversity & Inclusion Services

 America's great diversity is a natural resource that differentiates us from all other societies in the world today.
 The Red Cross strives to integrate that diversity into all facets of its operation, and the Board of Governors has made diversity a standing item on its governance agenda.
 Under my chairmanship, diversity will be a key consideration across the range of issues that fall within our purview.
 We must ensure that all Americans, from all communities, have the opportunity to participate in the critical mission of the Red Cross.

-The Supplier Diversity Program (SDP) of the Red Cross is designed to strengthen our organization and our communities by proactively seeking woman, disabled, and minority business enterprises (WMBEs) who represent the communities we serve.
-By providing equitable opportunities for small and diverse suppliers, Red Cross derives multiple benefits.
+The Supplier Diversity Program (SDP) of the Red Cross is designed to strengthen our organization and our communities by proactively seeking women, minorities, disabled veterans, veterans and business enterprise suppliers (WMDVBE) who represent the communities we serve.
+By providing equitable opportunities for women, veterans, disabled and minority suppliers, Red Cross derives multiple benefits.
 Not only do we contribute to the economic vitality of the communities we serve but also our organization benefits directly from a broader selection of competitively priced goods and services.

-The SDP is integrated as part of our Supply Chain Management (SCM) team's daily business activities.
-Through the program, our Sourcing teams and Business units are able to build relationships with WMBEs and facilitate access to bid and contract opportunities through a combination of:
+The SDP is integrated as part of our Supply Management (SM) team's daily business activities.
+Through the program, our Category Leaders and Business units are able to build relationships with WMDVBE suppliers and facilitate access to bid and contract opportunities through a combination of:

 An “Enterprise” is any business which fulfills the definition of Minority-Owned Business, Woman-Owned Business, Disabled Veteran-Owned Business, and Disabled-Owned Business.
 Enterprises must be certified by an acceptable agency, including without limitation, the Small Business Administration, the NMSDC Affiliated Council, or the Women's Business Enterprise National Council (“Agency”), etc.